 In the B2C realm, this is your time to shine.
 Discounts or exclusive Valentine’s Day offers represent the bread and butter of your Valentine’s Day campaigns.

-But what about doing something interactive this year, as well?
+Or, what about doing something interactive this year?
 For example, you could grab their attention with a V-Day giveaway.
 Offer a gift card or a hot item as the prize.
 Encourage your recipients to enter the giveaway in your first campaign mailing and mention it in each subsequent one.

 Announce the winner(s) on Valentine’s Day.
 You could even offer surprise consolation prizes, such as a post–Valentine’s Day discount code.
 Campaigns like this don’t require too much planning and can pay off when it comes to customer loyalty.